-Princess Beatrice and Edoardo Mapelli Mozzi's secret wedding was very unique compared to other royals - and one of the major differences was that Beatrice chose to upcycle a dress from the Queen.
-The royal is not the only one to champion sustainability on her wedding day; Lyst reports that searches for "vintage", "second hand" or "pre-owned" wedding dresses are up 38 per cent year on year.
+Princess Beatrice and Edoardo Mapelli Mozzi's secret wedding in July 2020 was very unique compared to other royals - and one of the major differences was that Beatrice chose to upcycle a dress from the Queen.
+The royal is not the only one to champion sustainability on her wedding day; Lyst reports that searches for "vintage", "second hand" or "pre-owned" wedding dresses are up 38% year on year.

 Luckily, a burgeoning group of bridal designers are making a powerful call to arms and bringing environmentally conscious styles to the fore.
-Here's our edit of the very best to buy now...
+Here's our edit of the very best to buy for your eco wedding now...

 Mother of Pearl

 Mother of Pearl's bridal line was born out of creative director Amy Powney's struggle to find her own ethical wedding dress.
 Now, the brand offers made-to-order wedding dresses in a bid to avoid wastage, while pieces are crafted from organic peace silk which doesn't harm the silkworm in production, and designs are intended to be worn more than once.
 The wider company encompasses a similar eco-friendly agenda; the London studio is solar powered, uses compostable packaging and offers vegetarian lunches with local seasonal produce.

 SEE: 10 surprising facts about Meghan Markle's wedding dress